-The Academy attracts students from 61 countries with roughly 50% from the UK, 25% from the rest of the EU and 25% from non-EU countries.
+The Academy attracts students from over 50 countries with roughly 50% from the UK, 25% from the rest of the EU and 25% from non-EU countries.
 Applications and recruitment remain strong in spite of the uncertainties around Brexit.
-Recruitment for 2020/21 has been strong regardless of fears around the impact of Covid-19.
-The Deputy Principal has continued to develop initiatives and links with other international organisations to ensure students from all over the world are aware of the Academy and find it a supportive institution.

-RESULTS FOR 2019/20
+RESULTS FOR 2020/21

 Our academic, tutorial, professorial, professional services and estates colleagues worked tirelessly over the summer to draw the 2019/20 year to a successful close and plan for 2020/21 within the new educational landscape.
-That every finalist has had the opportunity to be assessed in their Final Recital, either 'live' or via recording, has been a significant achievement on everyone's part.
+Unlike 2019/20, most Final Recitals were given live at the Academy in 2020/21 and because we were not able to have audiences in the building, recitals were livestreamed so that family and friends could hear them wherever they were in the world.